jin/scheme.ml/README.md

 # Scheme interpreter in OCaml

-See `examples` folder for implemented Scheme syntax.
+See `test.ml` for the set of implemented Scheme syntax.

 ### How it works